 About: Founded in 2006, Virtual Work Team specializes in all types of VA services to support clients across the country and world.
 Their goal is to “help businesses grow” at an affordable price.

-Type of employment: Since VAs are contractors, they can choose how often they’d like to work.
+Type of employment: Since VAs work as contractors, they can choose how often they’d like to work.
 Most of the contractors they hire already have some previous VA experience.

 How to apply: To work for Virtual Work Team, you can use their online contact form to submit your resume and a few references.
 If they’d like to move forward with your application, they’ll contact you to set up an initial interview with a hiring manager.
 The next step is a round table interview with a few team members.

-If you’re hired, you’ll need to complete a virtual onboarding process where you’ll be introduced to the team and participate in a formal orientation with your assigned client.
+If you’re hired, you’ll need to complete a virtual onboarding process where you’ll meet the team and participate in a formal orientation with your assigned client.

 5. REVA Global

-About: Connecticut-based REVA Global specializes in VA services for real estate professionals, although they also offer marketing and medical virtual assistant services.
+About: Connecticut-based REVA Global specializes in VA services for real estate professionals.
+They also offer marketing and medical virtual assistant services.
 Founded by a real estate investor, REVA Global’s mission is to help those in the real estate industry save time and money by making the most out of every lead or opportunity they receive.

-Mike Qiu, a house flipper in Seattle hired a VA Global to assist with his business.
+Mike Qiu, a house flipper in Seattle, hired REVA Global to assist with his business.
 “I feel very fortunate to have found them and my VA has been tremendous in allowing me to get work done,” he said.

-Scope of work: VAs at REVA Global perform tasks that help real estate professionals including researching and sorting through data to develop lead lists, creating and managing Facebook ads, writing content for a website, updating lead lists, and texting cold leads.
+Scope of work: Virtual assistants at REVA Global perform tasks that help real estate professionals including researching and sorting through data to develop lead lists, creating and managing Facebook ads, writing content for a website, updating lead lists, and texting cold leads.

-Employment type: Virtual assistants are hired as independent contractors.
+Employment type: Virtual assistants work as independent contractors.

-Pay: REVA Global VAs earn between $10 to $15 per hour and are paid every two weeks via direct deposit.
+Pay: REVA Global VAs earn between $10 to $15 per hour and receive payment every two weeks via direct deposit.

-How to apply: To apply online, you’ll need to attach your resume and take a personality assessment DISC assessment to uncover your personality type and behavioral style.
-You’ll also be required to create a video that proves you own a reliable computer with memory space.
+How to apply: To apply online, you’ll need to attach your resume and take a DISC assessment to uncover your personality type and behavioral style.
+You’ll also need to create a video that proves you own a reliable computer with memory space.

-If the REVA Global team wishes to move forward with your application, you’ll be invited to participate in a few video interviews.
+If the REVA Global team wishes to move forward with your application, you’ll receive an invitation to participate in a few video interviews.

-It’s Possible to Earn a Full-Time Income Working for the Right VA Company
+It’s Possible to Earn a Full-Time Income Working for the Right Virtual Assistant Company

-If you’re looking for a way to make a full-time income from home, working as a VA can provide that.
+If you’re looking for a way to make a full-time income from home, working virtual assistant jobs for a virtual assistant company can provide that.
 If you’re just getting started, working with a VA company can help you gain experience, connect with clients, and build your VA portfolio.
 As long as you choose the right one and work hard, you can succeed.

 Over time, you may find you want to branch out on your own and start your own freelance virtual assistant business.
-A course like Kayla Sloan’s $10K VA can teach you how to build a successful VA business from scratch, and you can enjoy greater flexibility, higher pay, and complete control over your schedule.
+In that case, course like Kayla Sloan’s $10K VA can teach you how to build a successful VA business from scratch, and you can enjoy greater flexibility, higher pay, and complete control over your schedule.